Gaining Scale Invariance in UAV Bird's Eye View Object Detection by Adaptive Resizing: Experiments

-We consider four different data splits for our experiments on domain transfer; starting from the above described BEV subsets, we order the images in the data set by the altitude in which they were captured.
-We only use the top \hbox{25 \%} (by that order) of the images as our training set and call this \textsc{above75}.
-Doing the same but using the bottom 25 \%, bottom and top 50 \% as training images yields \textsc{below25}, \textsc{below50}, and \textsc{above50}, respectively.
-We then test the networks trained on these respective data splits on the BEV validation set (not just on a portion).
-Table \ref{tab:resultsdomains} shows that the Adaptive Resizer models consistently perform better than their respective baselines in these experiments.
-The reported numbers on VisDrone are generally relatively low, as expected, due to the size of the training sets, e.g. \textsc{below25} contains $\approx 300$ training images.
-Still, in the best case, Adaptive Resizer is three times as good as its baseline ($4.9$ vs $14.2$).
-For UAVDT, we assume that the baseline's improvement compared to Table \ref{tab:resultsOneStage} comes from UAVDT's gap in between training and validation images.
-We perceive many more images captured at very large altitude in its val set which don't appear in the training set.
-The Adaptive Resizer can handle this gap being basically en par with its performance on the whole BEV split of UAVDT, e.g. $47.9$ versus $49.3 \, \text{AP}^{50}$ (see Table \ref{tab:resultsOneStage}).
+To explain the large improvement in the case of UAVDT, we assume that the baseline's improvement compared to Table \ref{tab:resultsOneStage} comes from UAVDT's gap in between training and validation images we already discussed.
+We perceive many more images captured at very high altitudes in its validation set, which do not appear in the training set.
+The Adaptive Resizer can handle this gap being basically en par with its performance on the whole BEV split of UAVDT, e.g. $47.9$ versus $49.3 \, \text{AP}^{50}$ (see Table \ref{tab:resultsFPN}).

-\section{conclusion}
+\section{Conclusion}

 In this work, we proposed a novel preprocessing step.
 It adjusts the image size according to the height in which the image was captured, solving the scale variance problem in BEV imagery.
-This method significantly improves detection performance over multiple data sets while improving inference speed, making it applicable to near real-time object detection on mobile platforms.
+This method significantly improves detection performance over multiple data sets and object detectors while also improving inference speed, making it applicable to near real-time object detection on mobile platforms.

+We also showed that this method enables object detectors to generalize well to images captured in heights they have never seen before.
+Furthermore, we used a multi-task fashioned approach to capitalize on our method on generic UAV imagery.